 Although the correlation matrix analysis sheds some light on how behaviour is organised, sometimes correlations can be spurious.
 So we decided to causally probe the simulation.

-To do this, we artificially injected positive mood into the agents to see if there was a net effect on the behaviour.
-We did this every 500 time steps, injecting 200 units of positive mood for 200 time steps into each agent and these graphs show how this affected behaviour.
-We confirm that agents in the social maintenance condition increase their $\mu_{eat}$ when they are in a good mood and decrease it when they are in low mood, and that they punish more in a good mood and punish less in a bad mood.
-We see that, especially in the $\mu_{sanction}$ graph that not all populations respond in the same way when positive disposition is injected e.g. some decrease their amount of punishment.
+To do this, we artificially "injected" positive mood into the agents to see if there was a net effect on the behaviour.
+By this, we mean artificially making the mood of every agent positive to see how agents change their behaviour when they are in a positive mood.
+We did this every 500 time steps, "injecting" 200 units of positive mood for 200 time steps into each agent, and these graphs show how this affected behaviour Figure \ref{fig:DISPO_inject}.
+We confirm that agents in the punishment condition increase their $\mu_{eat}$ when they are in a good mood and decrease it when they are in a low mood, and that they punish more in a good mood and punish less in a bad mood.
+We see that, especially in the $\mu_{sanction}$ graph, not all populations respond in the same way when a positive mood is injected, e.g. some decrease their amount of punishment.